Photo by Kuen Hoong/Shutterstock

 Whether you’re planning on staying a little closer to home this year (ahem, coronavirus), or want to venture a bit further with your brood (and if not this year, there’s always planning for next), these are the places AFAR editors love to visit this time of year.

 If spring break feels like a challenge this year, know that you’re not alone.
-A lot of us here at AFAR moonlight as parents, so we can definitely empathize with families grappling with what to do amid a confusing landscape of vaccine rollouts, and constantly changing quarantine and COVID testing requirements for travelers.
-We recently turned to epidemiologists to help us answer some of our readers’ most pressing questions in the story Can I Travel After Getting Vaccinated?, which also addressed questions and concerns about families reuniting and traveling together in the coming weeks and months.
+A lot of us here at AFAR moonlight as parents, so we can definitely empathize with families grappling with what to do amid a confusing landscape of vaccine rollouts and constantly changing quarantine and COVID testing requirements for travelers.
+We recently turned to epidemiologists to help us answer some of our readers’ most pressing questions in the story Can I Travel After Getting Vaccinated?; it also addressed concerns as families grapple with how to reunite and travel together in the coming months.

 The truth is we could all use a little break to spend quality time with our crew, detach, and, quite frankly, escape from our devices and a relentless news cycle.
 Spring break 2021 could be as simple as a staycation (have you checked out some of the lesser-known national parks in your area or nearby small towns worth exploring?), or it could be a classic American road trip.

-Whatever you’re comfortable with, we’re hoping this list of our favorite spring break destinations can offer inspiration, whether for this year or future travels, and that it presents vacation options that stand to leave you feeling refreshed and reconnected with the people who matter most.
+Whatever you’re comfortable with, we’re hoping this list of our favorite spring break destinations and socially distanced trip ideas can offer inspiration on places to go, whether for this year or future travels—to leave you feeling refreshed and reconnected with the people who matter most.

 I hate the bitter cold and I love skiing—so I’ve always loved spring skiing.
 But now that I have a baby and a toddler, the typically warmer temps and smaller crowds are a huge added draw to hitting the slopes this time of year.
 Spring skiing can be a bit of a gamble in terms of snowpack (I’m still hoping for a “Miracle March”), though the stakes are a bit lower if you’re skiing or snowboarding with a more novice crew.
 The trip can be as much about sledding, scenic views, and simply being cozy as it is about getting in those runs (and if it’s really warm, there’s always the option to hit the picturesque shores of the lake).